panasenco/ambiguity/README.md

 console.log(ambiguity_graph.randomString());
 ```

-This will log a random variation of your *ambiguity* template, for example:
+This will log a random variation of your ambiguity template, for example:

 > With increase in productive power, rent tends to even greater increase.

 ## How it works

-*Ambiguity* compiles your templates into a [graph-structured string](https://en.wikipedia.org/wiki/Graph-structured_stack).
+Ambiguity compiles your templates into a [graph-structured string](https://en.wikipedia.org/wiki/Graph-structured_stack).
+The heavy lifting is done by [Nearley](https://nearley.js.org/) and [Moo](https://github.com/no-context/moo).